-The apprenticeship system in Austria has a long tradition and is more than accepted: the image of VET and the dual system is quite good.
-4 out of 5 young people at the age of 16 are either in a VET full-time school or in apprenticeship training.
+The apprenticeship system in Austria has a long tradition and is broadly accepted: the image of VET and the dual system is quite good: 4 out of 5 young people at the age of 16 are either in a school-based VET programme or in dual track programme.
 Nevertheless, the competitive situation with school-based VET options, the demographic development with a decrease of young people, and a shortage of skilled labour necessitate policy measures to enhance the attractiveness, image and quality of dual VET.

 Competences (federal, regional)

 The governance structure of the apprenticeship system involves a large number of actors.
-The tasks and competences in both the company-based part as well as the school-based part, are divided among several bodies on federal, regional and local levels (link to key feature 1 “Governance”).
-Leading ministry for the company-based part is the Ministry of Economy, for the school-based part it is the Ministry of Education.
-The social partners, who fulfil key tasks both regarding contents and administration of apprenticeship training, play a particularly important role.
+The tasks and competences in both the company-based part as well as the school-based part are divided among several bodies on federal, regional and local levels.
+Leading ministry for the company-based part is the Ministry for Digital and Economic Affairs, for the school-based part it is the Ministry of Education, Science and Research.
+The social partners that fulfil key tasks both regarding contents and administration of apprenticeship training play a particularly important role.

 History of the apprenticeship system